makersacademy/tic_tac_toe_tech_test/README.md

 ## TODOs ##

-My time was limited when working on this tech test.
-With more time, my priority would be to find a better architecture for the app.
-I'd extract with the aim of following some of Sandi Metz's advice [here](https://www.youtube.com/watch?v=8bZh5LMaSmE).
+My priority is to better architect the app.
+I'd extract with the aim of applying Sandi Metz's advice [here](https://www.youtube.com/watch?v=8bZh5LMaSmE).